This post was supposed to be up last week but I had no WIFI for the entire week thus the delay.

 The second was when I was stuck with god knows how many drunks dancing/ bobbing to the music when all of a sudden there was a really hair-raising scream.
 Nobody took notice at first until the music stopped and that was when a wave of panic ran down the crowd and it started a human stampede.
 People were pushing and shoving that I was so afraid of losing the group because of the sheer amount of people and panic!

 Turns out that someone got shot and I was standing right next to them…

 That kind of concluded Songkran for me as we decided to call it a night.
 And there you have another episode of don’t tell my mother where I’ll probably say that I was asleep or something.

 More pictures of the festival:

-Anyways hands down, I conclude that Songkran is craziest festival I ever covered.
-It would probably be great if I had an underwater casing for my camera as the rain cover I had did a really bad job and was kind of useless.
-My Lowepro bag on the other hand, held up pretty well and I am really chuffed I got the bag!
+Anyways hands down, I conclude that Songkran is the craziest festival I ever covered.
+It would probably be great if I had an underwater casing for my camera as the rain cover I had done a really bad job and was kind of useless.
+My Lowepro bag, on the other hand, held up pretty well and I am really chuffed I got the bag!
 I even sold the vanguard in the process so it’s a good swap!

 The bad news is that the festival thrashed my darling S90 T_T